williamhorstkamp/Commissionator/Docs/UI Info.md

 Exit

 ###New
-####These functions create new instances of a datatype with use of a popup window
+####Using this tab will allow you to create a new entry of the selected record type.
+Clicking New followed by an option from the dropdown menu will present the user with a pop-up window asking for both necessary and optional information.
 Commissioner
 Commission
 Piece